Brazil Consultation

 The next steps include forging partnerships with existing initiatives to identify synergies leading up to COP 30.
 Mapping the broader ecosystem of gender initiatives in climate will support strategic collective actions.

-The consultation in Nepal highlighted the critical need to address gender inequality and climate change, emphasizing women's underrepresentation in climate decision-making processes.
+The consultation in Nepal highlighted the critical need to address women's under-representation in climate decision-making processes.

 While women contribute significantly to climate action, many operate in isolation, reducing their overall influence.
 The consultation provided a platform for local stakeholders to discuss how to enhance gender-responsive climate initiatives and bring marginalized voices to the forefront.

-It aimed to foster a collaborative approach to building a sustainable and inclusive movement under the 'SHE Changes Climate Nepal' network.
-The outcomes include key recommendations such as mapping climate organizations, conducting baseline studies, and building advocacy networks to ensure a cohesive approach to climate and social justice.
+A collaborative approach to building a sustainable and inclusive movement under the 'SHE Changes Climate Nepal' network was welcomed.
+Priority actions included mapping climate organizations, conducting baseline studies, and building advocacy networks to ensure a cohesive approach to climate and social justice.

 The SHE Changes Climate India consultation, held virtually with 24 diverse participants, aimed to chart the future of the movement in India, emphasizing policy gaps, capacity building, and amplifying marginalized voices.
 Discussions underscored the need for more inclusive policies, robust gender-disaggregated data, and targeted support for marginalized communities.